Fanizzi/Fanizzi/README.md

 ## I'm a Student and Developer :D

-- 🌱 I’m currently learning PHP, C#, Xamarin and Python
+- 🌱 I’m currently learning PHP, C#, WinForm, Xamarin and Python
 - 🥅 2022 Goals: Learn more about OOP/POO
 - ⚡ Fun fact: I love to listen music and play video-games :3